OSGConnect/notes/rucio/admin-guide-xenon1t.md

 ## Troubleshooting a Rucio instance

-### DIDs claim to be removed but still exist in `contents` table
+### Removing DIDs that won't die

-Check /var/log/rucio/undertaker.log for errors such as the following:
+First check /var/log/rucio/undertaker.log for errors such as the following:

 ```
 2017-10-30 09:14:57,184	11215	ERROR	Undertaker(1): Got database error Database exception.